-Why have a teaching and learning policy?
+Why has a teaching and learning policy?

-Children will not make at least good progress in our school unless we secure communality and consistency around our practice.
-In Spring 2017 a coaching programme was introduced to facilitate opportunities for staff to share what they do.
+Children will not make good progress in our school unless we secure communality and consistency around our practice.
+In September 2015 a Pupil Leadership Team alongside a whole school coaching programme was introduced to facilitate opportunities for staff to share what they do.
 Beyond this hands on sharing, we have looked carefully at all of our policies, proforma and systems, and designed them to ensure learning is appropriately targeted, differentiated and assessed.